lpi-code/Homelab/shared/terraform/modules/talos-network/README.md

 - **Kubernetes API access** (port 6443)
 - **etcd access** (ports 2379-2380)
 - **Node-to-node communication** (TCP and UDP)
-- **Load balancer access** from management network
+- **NAT gateway access** from management network

 ## Integration

 This module is designed to work with:
 - **talos-cluster module** - For complete cluster deployment
 - **talos-vm module** - For individual VM creation
-- **loadbalancer module** - For advanced load balancing scenarios
+- **openwrt-router module** - For NAT gateway functionality

 ## Notes

 - The bridge is created with autostart enabled
-- Load balancer VM uses cloud-init for configuration
+- OpenWrt VM uses SSH-based configuration
 - Firewall rules are applied at the Proxmox node level
 - The module supports both IPv4 and future IPv6 configurations
-- Load balancer configuration is optimized for Talos and Kubernetes
+- NAT gateway configuration is optimized for Talos and Kubernetes
+- SSH tunnels are configured for remote access